 How to fix blocked gutters and downspouts

-To fix this issue, you want to make sure you have unclogged your gutters and that your downspouts are leading the water far enough away from your house.
+To fix this issue, you want to make sure you have unclogged your gutters and that your downspouts and drain pipes are leading the water far enough away from your house.

 Exterior drainage is a key part of avoiding moisture in your basement.
-Inspect your gutters and drainpipes and remove any blockages.
-This, combined with proper drainage, should ensure that the water is moved away from your house efficiently when rainfalls.
+Inspect your gutters, drain pipe, and any other piping removing water from around the house (Big O etc…) then remove any blockages.
+This, combined with proper drainage, should ensure that the water is moved away from your house efficiently when rain falls.

 Shifted driveway and other concrete